catalinpit/directus-remote-schema/README.md

 https://<your-project-name>.directus.app/graphql
 ```

 It’s important to note that all data is accessible only to authenticated users.
-There are three ways to access data:
+There are two ways to access data:
-* make your data public
 * use JWTs
 * use static tokens (set for each user) which do not expire

+Alternatively, you can make your data public and expose it to unauthenticated users.

 ### Make Data Public